-- a more detailed rationale for the changes in the recommended RS threshold - re-assessment of whether the recommended threshold is suitable for all eligible patients under 50 years of age - TAILORx RS data stratified by clinical risk (i.e. an analysis of the effect of RS on low and high clinical risk groups separately, for composite and distant recurrence-free outcomes) - disaggregated modelled economic evaluation according to the clinical claims of "chemotherapy sparing" and "chemotherapy indicated" prior to aggregating into an overall modelled economic evaluation, with more convincing estimates of adherence rates and extent of change from usual care.
+- a more detailed rationale for the changes in the recommended RS threshold - more detailed justifications for the prespecified minimal clinically important differences (MCIDs) with reference to the associated absolute differences at 5 years and 9 years - use of more appropriate measures of spread of uncertainty such as 95% confidence intervals rather than standard errors - re-assessment of whether the recommended threshold is suitable for all eligible patients under 50 years of age - TAILORx RS data stratified by clinical risk (i.e. an analysis of the effect of RS on low and high clinical risk groups separately, for composite and distant recurrence-free outcomes) - disaggregated modelled economic evaluation according to the clinical claims of "chemotherapy sparing" and "chemotherapy indicated" prior to aggregating into an overall modelled economic evaluation, with more convincing estimates of adherence rates and extent of change from usual care.